chrisyy2003/move-patterns/src/hot-potato.md

         id: UID,
         flash_lender_id: ID,
     }

-    /// Attempted to borrow more than the `FlashLender` has.
-    /// Try borrowing a smaller amount.
-    const ELoanTooLarge: u64 = 0;

-    /// Tried to repay an amount other than `repay_amount` (i.e., the amount borrowed + the fee).
-    /// Try repaying the proper amount.
-    const EInvalidRepaymentAmount: u64 = 1;

-    /// Attempted to repay a `FlashLender` that was not the source of this particular debt.
-    /// Try repaying the correct lender.
-    const ERepayToWrongLender: u64 = 2;

-    /// Attempted to perform an admin-only operation without valid permissions
-    /// Try using the correct `AdminCap`
-    const EAdminOnly: u64 = 3;

-    /// Attempted to withdraw more than the `FlashLender` has.
-    /// Try withdrawing a smaller amount.
-    const EWithdrawTooLarge: u64 = 4;

     // === Creating a flash lender ===

     /// Create a shared `FlashLender` object that makes `to_lend` available for borrowing.